Miguel-Lopez-97/TodoListFloresDelTambo/README.md

    3. open the terminal and write `-cd backend` to open de Back-end folder and install these dependencies  :
     - `npm install cors`

- > ⚠️ _"To get the Application running you'll need to run the frontend, backend and the table in h2-console server at the same time."_
+ > ⚠️ _"To get the Application running you'll need to run the frontend, backend server at the same time."_
+ > Open the terminal and write `-cd backend` to open de Back-end folder and run it `node index`

 - - - -
 ## MEMBERS